momentum-assignments/js--form-validation-with-objects/README.md

 Add the following validations:

-* Car year must be a number.
-* Car year must be after 1900.
-* Car year cannot be in the future.
 * Date parking must be in the future.
 * Number of days must be a number.
 * Number of days must be between 1 and 30.